hyperstack-org/hyperstack/DOCS.md

 #### Opal under the covers

-Hyperloop Components are a DSL wrapper of React which uses Opal to compile Ruby code to ES5 native JavaScript.
-If you have not used Opal before then you should at a minimum read the excellent guides as they will teach you enough Opal to get you started with Hyperloop.
+Hyperstack Components are a DSL wrapper of React which uses Opal to compile Ruby code to ES5 native JavaScript.
+If you have not used Opal before then you should at a minimum read the excellent guides as they will teach you enough Opal to get you started with Hyperstack.

 + [Opal](http://opalrb.org/)
 + [Opal Guides](http://opalrb.org/docs/guides/v0.9.2/index.html)